 - Underwater homes are eligible

-- Required funding fee is lower than that for VA purchase loans
+- Funding fee is lower than that for VA purchase loans

 - Closing costs can be wrapped into the new loan, which means little to no out-of-pocket expenses

 VA streamline refinance rates in 2021

 VA streamline refinance rates remain low this year.
 According to Ellie Mae’s December 2019 Origination Insight Report, interest rates for VA loans decreased to 3.66% on average — this is 0.41% lower than interest rates for 30-year, fixed-rate conventional loans.

 With rates continuing to stay low, Veterans who have purchased a home with a VA home loan in the past few years should check to see if a VA streamline refinance can reduce their interest rate and monthly mortgage payment.
 The amount of money you can save depends on your unique situation — talk with multiple lenders to see who offers the best deal for you.Click here for a free VA streamline rate quote.

 VA streamline refinance eligibility